usnistgov/ARIAC/docs/getting_started/installation.rst

     .. note::

-        - :console:`sudo apt install openjdk-17-jdk` is required to install the Java 17 JDK for the human challenge.
+        - :file:`openjdk-17-jdk` is required to install the Java 17 JDK for the human challenge.
         - If you are using a virtual machine, you may need to install the :file:`python3-vcstool` package.